 - You can watch the movie of the play if you can find an appropriate version.
 See reviews of Shakespeare Movies or here.

-- If your children are young begin by reading one play per year, working up to one play per term (three plays annually).
+- If your children are young begin by reading one play per year, working up to two or three plays per year.
+Our goal is two per year which allows us flexibility in scheduling.

 Shakespeare Book Resources